Sorn4web/solidithai-test/README.md

             - By clicking the Details button for any user, a modal with the user's detailed information (including email, phone, and address) is displayed.

 Conclusion:
-    I have structured the project to meet all the requirements laid out in the test.
-The application is functional, responsive, and uses mock data to demonstrate login and dashboard capabilities.
+    I have structured the project to meet all the requirements outlined in the test.
+The application is fully functional, responsive, and uses mock data to demonstrate login and dashboard features.

+    Additionally, I have tested the production build and successfully served the project using serve.